Empúries: Roman city

 Only about 20% of the Roman city (municipium) has been excavated.
 The city has the typical orthogonal layout of Roman military camps, with two principal roads meeting at the forum.
 The Roman city is considerably larger than the Greek one.
 During the Republican period a temple was built dedicated to the Capitoline Triad: Jupiter, Juno, and Minerva.
-During the reign of the emperor Augustus a basilica and curia were added.
+During the reign of the emperor Augustus a basilica and curia were added, representing the Imperial Cult.

 In the eastern part of the town a number of large houses have been excavated, with an inner courtyard, numerous annexes, floor mosaics, and paintings.
 In the 2nd century the town was surrounded by a wall without towers.
 An amphitheatre and palaestra were built outside the wall.

 Necropolis

 The necropolis of Empúries remained in use for a very long period, from the 7th century BC up to the Middle Ages, but many tombs were looted.
 Martín Almagro Basch wrote two books collecting all data on the majority of cemeteries in the area.
 There are four types: early Greek and Iberian, late Republican, early Roman Empire and late Roman Empire.